HadoukenIO/symphony-of/README.md

 (*) Currently not supported

-## Testing
+## Memory Consumption
-The following document highlights the memory consumption of the Chat Application running in Electron compared to running in OpenFin.
+The following document highlights the memory consumption of the chat application running in OpenFin.
 The analysis is comprised of the following use cases:
 * Initial App Startup
 * Message Load
 * Multi Window Open/Close
 * Duration

 Memory numbers gathered via Task Manager.

-### Comparison
 **Environment Variables**
 <table>
 <tr><th></th><th>OpenFin</th></tr>